Gridless Full-Space DOA Estimation for STAR-RIS-Assisted Wireless Systems: Parameter Setting and Performance Analysis

-\section{Parameter setting and performance analysis}
+\section{Parameter Setting and Performance Analysis}

-The performance of the proposed algorithm depends critically on two design parameters: the PGD step-size and the Hankel parameter that sets the lifting dimension.
-These choices jointly govern the convergence behavior and numerical stability of the iterations, the effectiveness of the low-rank projection, the resolvability of closely spaced angles, as well as the overall computational complexity.
+The performance of the proposed algorithms depends critically on two design parameters: the PGD step-size and the Hankel lifting dimension.
+These choices jointly govern convergence behavior, numerical stability, the effectiveness of the low-rank projection, the resolvability of closely spaced angles, and computational complexity.